✦ ROOTLINE

 OVERVIEW

-Rootline is an IT solutions provider working with small and medium business owners.The challenge was not lack of services — it was lack of clarity.Many potential clients visiting the website were not technical, They needed reassurance, proof, and a clear path before they felt confident enough to reach out.
+Rootline is an IT solutions provider working with small and medium business owners.
+The challenge wasn't a shortage of services.
+It was a shortage of clarity.
+Most visitors weren't technical.
+They needed reassurance, proof, and a clear path before they felt comfortable reaching out, and the existing site gave them none of those things.

 Trust drops before contact.

-RÚBEN'S GOAL
+RÚBEN'S BRIEF

 MARKET GAP